 The SsangYong Tivoli offers a different name, shape and brand on roads full of familiar small crossovers.
-It has a distinctive image, high levels of equipment and a spacious cabin.
-It also comes with are assuringly long warranty that may still be in place for a used buyer.
+It has a distinctive image, high levels of equipment, and a spacious cabin.
+It also comes with an assuringly long warranty that may still be in place for a used buyer.
 Maybe it’s time SsangYong became a more familiar name on your used car shopping list?

-This 5-door crossover from the little-known Korean brand looks a little different.
-It cuts a bright, zesty figure with a tiny front grille, sharp angled creases along the sides and a boxy cockpit.
+This five-door crossover from the little-known South Korean brand looks a little different.
+It cuts a bright, zesty figure with a tiny front grille, sharp-angled creases along the sides, and a boxy cockpit.

 The headlights flare back, and the roof seems to float above the cabin.
 Optional colour packs pick out the roof, mirrors and rear spoiler in funky contrasting shades.
 Other extras include bigger alloy wheels that look more impressive and purposeful.

 The Tivoli had a makeover in 2020 that added sharper LED headlamps and rear lights.
 More importantly, it introduced the XLV model.
 This is like an estate version of the Tivoli – longer, with higher prices and more awkward looks.
 It comes with a very useful extra 24cm load area behind the rear seats.

 What's it like to drive?